Charles J. Moore

-Charles J. Moore is an oceanographer and boat captain known for articles that recently brought attention to the 'Great Pacific Garbage Patch', an area of the Pacific Ocean strewn with floating plastic debris caught in a gyre.
+Charles J. Moore is an oceanographer and boat captain known for articles that brought attention to the 'Great Pacific Garbage Patch', an area of the Pacific Ocean strewn with floating plastic debris caught in a gyre.

 Great Pacific Garbage Patch

-In 1997, while returning to southern California after finishing the Los Angeles-to-Hawaii Transpac sailing race, he and his crew caught sight of trash floating in the North Pacific Gyre, one of the most remote regions of the ocean.
+In 1997, while returning to southern California after finishing the Los Angeles-to-Hawaii Transpacific sailing race, he and his crew caught sight of trash floating in the North Pacific Gyre, one of the most remote regions of the ocean.
 He wrote articles about the extent of this garbage, and the effects on sea life, which attracted significant attention in the media.

 “As I gazed from the deck at the surface of what ought to have been a pristine ocean,” Moore later wrote in an essay for Natural History, “I was confronted, as far as the eye could see, with the sight of plastic.
 It seemed unbelievable, but I never found a clear spot.
 In the week it took to cross the subtropical high, no matter what time of day I looked, plastic debris was floating everywhere: bottles, bottle caps, wrappers, fragments.”
-An oceanographic colleague of Moore’s dubbed this floating junk yard “the Great Pacific Garbage Patch,” and despite Moore’s efforts to suggest different metaphors — “a swirling sewer,” “a superhighway of trash” connecting two “trash cemeteries” — “Garbage Patch” appears to have stuck.
+An oceanographic colleague of Moore's dubbed this floating junk yard “the Great Pacific Garbage Patch,” and despite Moore's efforts to suggest different metaphors — “a swirling sewer,” “a superhighway of trash” connecting two “trash cemeteries” — “Garbage Patch” appears to have stuck.

 His 1999 study showed that there was six times more plastic, by weight, in this part of the ocean than the zooplankton that feeds ocean life.
 In 2002, a later study showed that even off the coast of California, plastic outweighed zooplankton by a factor of 5:2.
-These numbers were significantly higher than expected, and shocked many oceanographers.
+These numbers were significantly higher than expected and shocked many oceanographers.